 Lennon has presented on internet safety as the keynote speaker at Convocation's for SAU Tech in Camden, and SEARK in Pine Bluff.
 He has also served as a board member for The North Little Rock Chamber of Commerce’s Next Generation of Young Professionals.
 In this role, he served as the co-chair and public relations director.

 In 2005, Lennon saw the need for staff to have a voice on campus and established UA-PTC's Staff Senate where he served as President and was re-elected the following year.
 In 2007, he was the recipient of UA-PTC's Outstanding Employee Award for Service Excellence and was also UA-PTC's recipient for Arkansas Community Colleges Outstanding Staff Award.

 In 2018, Lennon received global recognition for his work in virtual reality technology which led UA-PTC to be ranked for having one of the top VR tours in the United States.
 After this success in VR, he developed a virtual classroom to help students with phobias when speaking in front of a classroom.
 In a trial run after being developped, students who failed speech in the previous semester were passing the following semester after using this new technology.
-The virtual classroom is still used to this day by UA-PTC students and from students all over the world.
 Since launching the virtual classroom, he has co-hosted global webinars with VR companies about using virtual reality technology in higher education and has consulted other schools about using VR for educational purposes.
 Later this same year, he was selected as the recipient for UA-PTC's Outstanding Alumnus.

 In 2019, Lennon was the recipient of the Outstanding Employee Award for Service Excellence becoming the first employee at UA-PTC to receive the award twice since being offered in 1997.
 A few months later, he was awarded the Outstanding Achievement Award from the Cystic Fibrosis Foundation for his work in the community.